james-gould/azure-keyvault-emulator/docs/CONFIG.md

     - Your local user directory is recommended, on Windows this would be `C:/Users/Name/keyvaultemulator/certs`.
 - Mount that directory as a `volume` to `certs/` when you start the container so the certificates can be installed into the API.
     - For Docker this would be using the `-v C:/Users/Name/keyvaultemulator/certs:certs/:ro`.

+> [!NOTE]
+> You can persist your data with direct Docker connection using `-e Persist=true`.
+> This will create an `emulator.db` in the mount next to your `emulator.pfx` and `emulator.crt`, shareable, re-usable, updated in real-time and loaded in at runtime.

 ### Installing Certificates